Skip to Content

 2. Transportation is the second step.
 Rocks come to a river or stream because of gravity’s influence.
 Being in active water flow, rocks are severely abraded and smoothed.

 3. Deposition.
-As the river continues to flow, the smaller rocks, sand, and sediment are carried downstream and deposited along the riverbed.
+As the river flows, the smaller rocks, sand, and sediment are carried downstream and deposited along the riverbed.
 Additionally, during the last step, sorting takes place.
 The larger rocks (boulders) that are too heavy to be carried away by the water are left behind.
 The smaller rocks (gravel) are still moved down the stream.
 Over time, these deposits can build up and form a rock, gravel, and sand layer.

 TIP: Rock collectors know how hard it is to find those perfect specimens for tumbling.
 Check out the best places in nature to find rocks for tumbling in the article below: